WulfGamesYT/MultiDatabasePDO/README.md

 ```

 ## Before Using, Read This
-There are some differences between this library and the standard PDO library, where some functions and parameters are different, here are some differences I can think of:
+There are some differences between this library and the standard PDO library, where some functions and parameters are different:
 * You can't pass in an array of placeholders/values in the `execute()` method, use `bindValue()` for each placeholder.
 * You can't bind PHP variables directly, use `bindValue()` method for assigning values to each placeholder.
 * You can't use `ORDER BY`, `LIMIT` or `OFFSET` in your SQL queries, instead please [see this guide](#organising-results).